petemak/scan-img/README.md

 lein with-profile prod uberjar
 ```

-That should compile the clojurescript code first, and then create the standalone jar.
+That should compile the ClojureScript code first, and then create the standalone jar.

 When you run the jar you can set the port the ring server will use by setting the environment variable PORT.
 If it's not set, it will run on port 3000 by default.

-To compile clojurescript to javascript:
+To compile ClojureScript to JavaScript:

 ```
 lein clean